THE GREEN MOVE ELECTRIC VAN

 The flagship example of what Trees for Life is doing is located at Dundreggan where, since its purchase in 2008, the ecosystem is now recovering from centuries of grazing by goats, sheep, cattle and deer, and now hosts “over 4,000 species of plants and animals…including many rare and protected species” (treesforlife, 2019).

 It is at Dundreggan that Green Move’s very own grove can be found.
-By choosing Green Move, whether you are resident of a household or executive of a business, in Glasgow, Edinburgh or anywhere beyond, you are contributing to the reforestation process described above, as we donate a percentage of our profits to Trees for Life in order to carbon offset some of our company’s emissions.
+By choosing Green Move, whether you are resident of a household or executive of a business in Glasgow, Edinburgh or anywhere beyond, you are contributing to the reforestation process described above, as we make monthly donations to Trees for Life in order to carbon offset some of our company’s emissions.
 As the company grows, so, too, will the Green Grove.
+And at the end of 2022 the customers of Green Move are responsible for no fewer than 310 trees.

 Our environmental efforts are just one of the factors about Green Move that makes us unique.
-The Green Move team will be visiting Dundreggan in the summertime of 2020 to work as volunteers in restoring native forests and wildlife habitats.
+The Green Move team will be visiting the Dundreggan estate in the summertime of 2023 to work as volunteers in restoring native forests and wildlife habitats.
+If you have any ideas for other ways in which our moving company can be more environmentally responsible we are always open to suggestions.